Ex-Beatle McCartney says "I Do" for third time

 McCartney's marriage to former model and charity campaigner Heather Mills was less happy.

-The couple wedded in 2002 in a lavish ceremony at Castle Leslie in Ireland estimated by celebrity magazines to have cost around $3.2 million (2 million pounds).
+The couple wedded in 2002 in a lavish ceremony at Castle Leslie in Ireland estimated by celebrity magazines to have cost around $3.2 million.

 But four years later they confirmed they had separated, blaming media intrusion into their private lives, and in 2008 the couple divorced.